Does this sound familiar?

 Where does understanding come from when it feels as if there is nothing left?

-It can come from the simple act of remembering.
+I've learned that it can come from the simple act of remembering.
 To remember is to understand.
 It is not about gritting one’s teeth and forcing oneself to be more patient.
 It is actually easier than that.

 Do you remember what it was like to be a child?
 No parent should ever forget.
 And to remember is to understand.